 Fr8 Frame Types

 There are two Fr8 frame styles available.
 Both are strong enough for the roughest use and have the same special geometry that makes the Fr8 ride so well under so many conditions.
 All Fr8 carriers and parts fit either frame with the exception of the advertising board that only fits the Universal frame.

 Fr8 Universal frame

 As its name suggests this is the ideal frame for most general use.
 The Universal has a fairly low instep for convenience but is as suitable for men as for women.
 It adjusts to properly fit riders from about 155cm to 200cm (5’3” to 6’6”), more than 95% of the adult population in Europe and North America.
-With a longer seat post (such as from a Brompton folding bike) it’ll even fit taller riders.
+With a longer seat post (from a Brompton folding bike) it’ll even fit taller riders.

 Fr8 Cross frame

 The Fr8 Cross is a men’s style frame that fits riders from about 170cm to about 215cm (5’7” to 7’).
 The crossed top-tubes enable the same stand-over height as a 58cm frame while the saddle and handlebars can be adjusted to the equivalent of frame sizes more than 75cm tall.

 Fr8 Componentry Variants

 These are the basic build packages available.
 As their descriptions imply the “City” models are intended for general use on public roads, while Industry models are generally used in factories, around plants and other closed terrains.
 Adapting the Fr8 to suit your requirements and regulations is also possible.
 Please inquire.